Alastair3D/CV/README.md

 At Makers we have to pick up new concepts quickly.
 A precursor to this is the willingness to grow and embrace challenges.
 At times, it can feel overwhelming but we are fortunate to be trained with tools and methodologies to effectively manage these aspects of development and maintain wellbeing, individually and as a group.

 The emotional curriculum should not be underestimated.
-I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pair programming, team work & shared learning.
-Any organisation hiring MA graduates will likely benefit from this thinking.
+I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pairing skills, team work, shared learning and enhanced problem solving.

 - Lord Mayor's Award for work in the community
 - Duke of Edinburgh Gold Award